We all have bad parenting habits we need to break. See if you can relate to these habits that are too easy to fall into—and how to avoid them.

 I suppose I’m saying, “We’re going to the grocery.
 Do you understand?”
-But phrasing the necessary as a question invites his opinions when I don’t need them.
+But phrasing the necessary as a question invites his opinions when they don’t count.

 Here’s another bad habit I’ve managed to mostly break: leaving tasks to the morning when I could prepare them the night before.
 As if mornings couldn’t get any cloudier, I now assemble my lunch, pack the pump and pick my clothes.

 I could have done all these tasks the night before instead of the morning, half-awake.